Magnetic FieldsExpanding American Abstraction, 1960s to Today

 May 5 – August 5, 2018

-Magnetic Fields: Expanding American Abstraction, 1960s to Today is the first American exhibition dedicated exclusively to the formal and historical dialogue of abstraction by women artists of color.
-Intergenerational in scope, the exhibition includes works by twenty-one artists.
+The MFA is proud to present the first American exhibition dedicated exclusively to the formal and historical dialogue of abstraction by women artists of color.
+This important and beautiful exhibition includes works by twenty-one artists, born between 1891 and 1981.